RaresPx/BlockBreaker_WebGame/README.md

-BlockBreaker Server (Django Application)
+'''BlockBreaker Server (Django Application)

 A Django-based backend server for a browser-playable BlockBreaker clone.
 This project provides the game backend, including persistent player data, score submissions, and a public leaderboard.
 It exposes lightweight REST endpoints for interacting with the game client and includes the Django Admin interface for data management.

-Screenshots
+'''Screenshots

 Add your images here